-Wesley E. Heath (he/him/his) is a diversity, equity, and inclusion (DEI) scholar-practitioner with experience in multiple industries including education and healthcare.
+Dr. Wesley E. Heath (he/him/his) is a diversity, equity, and inclusion (DEI) scholar-practitioner with experience in multiple industries including education and healthcare.
 Dr. Wes earned his dual Bachelor of Arts degree in in Sociology and Psychology from Manchester University in 2014 and received his Master of Arts degree in Sociology from Ball State University in 2016.
 In March of 2021, Dr. Wes successfully completed his Doctorate of Philosophy degree in Educational Leadership & Research at Louisiana State University (LSU).

 This workshop is designed to spread awareness of challenges facing queer individuals, help you develop skills for effective allyship, and to increase your historical understanding of language and culture surrounding queerness.

-In this workshop you will explore the experiences of plus-size/fat individuals, the effects of implicit bias and sizeism on self-esteem and work ethic, as well as the intersections of health and weight.
+In this workshop you will explore the experiences of plus-size/fat individuals by looking at the effects of implicit bias and sizeism on self-esteem, stigma, and workplace discrimination.

 Building a diverse and inclusive culture everyone's responsibility.
-You can help make your organization a more supportive and engaging place to work by understanding the perceptual and institutional biases that impact the ways people interact with and support each other.
+You can help make your organization a more supportive and engaging place to work by understanding the personal and institutional biases that impact the way people interact with and support each other.